for Veterans and the Public

 Questions to Ask Your Health Care Provider about HIV Drugs

-One of the most important things you can do to make sure you take your medicine correctly is to talk with your doctor about your lifestyle, such as your sleeping and eating schedule.
-If your doctor prescribes a drug, be sure and ask the following questions (and make sure you understand the answers):
+One of the most important things you can do to make sure you take your medicine correctly is to talk with your provider about your lifestyle, such as your sleeping and eating schedule.
+If your provider prescribes a drug, be sure and ask the following questions (and make sure you understand the answers):

 - What dose of the drug should be taken?
 How many pills does this mean?

 - How often should the drug be taken?

 - Does it matter if it is taken with food, or on an empty stomach?

 - What should I do if I forget to take a dose?